Report Calls for a Ground-Up Overhaul of Federal Transmission Grid Policy

 As those efforts have run their course, standing policy has forced new wind and solar projects to take on the grid upgrade costs of interconnecting to transmission networks themselves.
 Those upgrade costs have risen to levels that have pushed more and more developers to abandon their plans, and stymied grid planners with a constant shuffling of their interconnection queues.

 Meanwhile, FERC Order 1000, passed in 2011, has failed in its goal of creating workable policies to enable transmission to be built between the country’s regional transmission organizations (RTOs) and independent system operators (ISOs).
-Instead, it has created a structure where would-be RTO-spanning projects must cross a "triple hurdle" of planning processes, one for each RTO and a third develooped for the purpose of Order 1000 compliance, that has proven too complex to successfully navigate.
+Instead, it has created a structure where would-be RTO-spanning projects must cross a "triple hurdle" of planning processes, one for each RTO and a third developed for the purpose of Order 1000 compliance, and which has proven too complex to successfully navigate.

 “Order 1000 has fallen short on its vision, certainly short on my vision of it."